ryopc/ryopc-Home/README.md

 license by **MIT**

 ---
-*“Ensuring global digital equity, one device at a time.” — ryopcCEO*MIT
+*“Ensuring global digital equity, one device at a time.” — *ryopcCEO*